ocapuozzo/p4tuning.org/pages/musaic/musaic_12temperament.md

 ## Introduction

-This study falls within the framework of the 12 equal temperament (which divides the octave into twelve "equal" parts).
+This study falls within the simplified framework of the [12 equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) (which divides the octave into twelve "equal" parts)

+Nothing new, is the case of the main musical instruments with prepared notes (fretted instruments, piano, synthesizer, ...)

 ## Enharmonic equivalence